-Here’s a quick and easy recipe for Pain au chocolat.
-If you’re looking for a recipe for something buttery, chocolaty and decadent, look no further.
+Here’s a quick and easy recipe for pain au chocolat (chocolate croissants).
+If you’re looking for something buttery, chocolaty and decadent to bake, look no further.

 I’m surprising myself lately – making French pastries and joining a gym (no cause and effect, by the way).
 This winter I couldn’t live up to my longtime motto of “exercising outside with my dog – rain or shine.”
 I needed a backup plan for when it was below 12 degrees – (Boston, MA) way too often!
 So I gave in and joined a gym.

-As for the pastry, I don’t do a lot of baking.
-As you might have notices, there are precious few desserts on Panning The Globe.
-My passion is more for savory dishes, but I needed something buttery and decadent for a Sunday brunch and I love pain au chocolat, so I made it for the first time….
-I was thrilled with how good it turned out and how easy it was!
+I don’t do a lot of baking.
+As you might have noticed, there are precious few desserts on Panning The Globe.
+My passion is mostly for savory dishes.
+But I do have a weakness for dark chocolate, and and when I need something buttery and decadent for a Sunday brunch, nothing beats pain au chocolat.
+Plus, it’s shockingly easy to make excellent pain au chocolate with store-bought puff pastry dough.

-I highly recommend trying one fresh from the oven – warm and buttery with the chocolate softened, soooo good.
+I highly recommend that you try one fresh from the oven – warm and buttery with the chocolate softened, soooo good.
 The kind of good where you take your first bite and then close your eyes and groan as it melts in your mouth.

 I hosted a small brunch last weekend for some girlfriends.
 A big warm basket of pain au chocolat was sitting on the kitchen island to greet everyone as they arrived.
 When I plan a menu for company, one of my strategies is to choose some ingredients that I think are natural party ‘stars’.
 Bacon, potatoes, goat cheese, soft-poached eggs, and chocolate are high on the list.

 How to make pain au chocolat